 And Chelsea's prospects appeared to suffer a huge blow in the 18th minute when reported PSG transfer target Hazard limped from the field to be replaced by Schurrle.

-Lampard was first to really test Salvatore Sirigu in the PSG goal after 28 minutes - his free-kick deflecting off the wall and forcing the Italian into a one-handed diving save.
+Lampard was first to really test Salvatore Sirigu in the PSG goal after 28 minutes - his free kick deflecting off the wall and forcing the Italian into a one-handed diving save.

 The German - ineffective as Chelsea's most advanced player in the first leg - went down in the box under the challenge of Marco Verratti during the hosts' next attack, but the referee ignored home claims for a penalty.

-The men from the French capital posed little threat after going behind, and could have been two down when Schurrle rifled an effort against the crossbar, before an Oscar free-kick suffered the same fate soon after.
+The men from the French capital posed little threat after going behind, and could have been two down when Schurrle rifled an effort against the crossbar, before an Oscar free kick suffered the same fate soon after.

 It did not appear to be Chelsea's day, but, after Edinson Cavani had wasted a golden opportunity to put the result beyond doubt, Ba became an unlikely hero.

-The Senegal striker, who has often been out of favour this season, got the final touch on Cesar Azpilicueta's deflected delivery to divert the ball past Sirigu to spark joyous scenes at the Bridge.
+The Senegal striker, who has often been out of favor this season, got the final touch on Cesar Azpilicueta's deflected delivery to divert the ball past Sirigu to spark joyous scenes at the Bridge.